-The Center for Constitutional Rights submitted a public comment on September 16, 2019 to demand that the Department of Labor Office of Federal Contract Compliance Programs (OFCCP) abandon a proposed rule change to Executive Order 11246 of 1965, which prevents discrimination by federal contractors.
-The rule change would permit broad employment discrimination by any entity that claims a religious purpose, vastly expanding the current framework for religious exemptions.
-This could have a drastic effect on racial and religious minorities, women, disabled people, and members of the LGBTQIA+ community, in particular people who are already marginalized and underemployed due to existing limitations on access, bias, and criminalization.
+The Center for Constitutional Rights submitted a public comment on September 16, 2019 and eight more on February 18, 2020 to eight federal agencies to oppose proposed rule changes that would give government-funded employers and service providers a license to discriminate against the populations they serve on the basis of religion.
+The rule changes could have a drastic effect on religious minorities, atheists, women, and members of the LGBTQIA+ community, in particular people who are already marginalized and underemployed due to existing limitations on access, bias, and criminalization.

 Preventing Healthcare Discrimination

 The Center for Constitutional Rights submitted a public comment on August 13, 2019 to express grave concern with the Trump Administration's proposed rule change to Section 1557 of the Affordable Care Act.
 The rule change would eliminate vital anti-discrimination protections under the Affordable Care Act that prevent transgender people, pregnant people, and people who have had abortions from being denied access to healthcare or insurance.
 The rule change would also impact the ability of non- or limited English speakers to access healthcare.